-The Infectious Diseases Society of America (IDSA) and the HIV Medicine Association (HIVMA) strongly support a public health approach to addressing the opioid epidemic to reduce the spread of infections and to engage individuals who inject drugs in substance use treatment and other healthcare services.
+The Infectious Diseases Society of America (IDSA), the HIV Medicine Association (HIVMA) and the Society of Infectious Diseases Pharmacists (SIDP) strongly support a public health approach to addressing the opioid epidemic to reduce the spread of infections and to engage individuals who inject drugs in substance use treatment and other healthcare services.

 IDSA, HIVMA and PIDS Policy Statement Opposing Anti-LBGT Laws | October 2016